INTER-CULT

 New voices for interdisciplinary collaboration

-their contacts and mutual influences.
-This interdisciplinary approach shall encourage established and young scholars to experiment with new forms of collaborative work as the studied trends can only be fully understood beyond a still common scientific separation between different ‘civilisations’.
-The Hellenistic period particularly fits this scenario as it is characterized by a growing degree of multi-cultural cohabitation and by the transversal consolidation of political and religious ideas and practices acknowledging the possibility that humans can be honoured as divine beings, or even be considered as fully divine.
-With our project we aim to promote this interdisciplinary collaboration by bringing established and junior researchers together and encourage them to merge
+The Hellenistic period was characterized by a growing degree of cultural cohabitation and by the transversal consolidation of political and religious ideas and practices acknowledging the possibility that humans can be honoured as divine beings, or even be considered as fully divine.
+With our project we aim to promote this interdisciplinary collaboration by bringing established and young researchers together and encourage them to merge their expertise through an open and lively debate.
+The geographical scope encompasses the Hellenistic Mediterranean in its broadest terms as we are convinced that this approach will help us achieve a better understanding of similarities, differences, and possible influences between traditions.

 Project Conference to be held in Lausanne, 21 October 2022

-The papers presented in Lausanne will bring together three research approaches of high relevance for the study of cultures and societies in the Ancient Mediterranean world:1) interactions between political and religious ideas/practices in the (self-)representation and legitimation of personal power;
+1) interactions between political and religious ideas/practices in the (self-)representation and legitimation of personal power;

 2) developments in the rituals and representations concerning the relationship between humans and the divine sphere, in particular with regard to the possibility that human beings are honoured as, and/or believed to become gods/heroes (during their life or posthumously);